mmullen200/100-days-of-code/log.md

 ### Day 2: July 24, 2017

 **Today's Progress**: Great help from the A-Frame people today.
-Trying to sort out the relationships between Javascript and the DOM when working with A-Frame, @ngokevin pointed me to this example in A-Frame extras:
+Trying to sort out the relationships between Javascript and the DOM when working with A-Frame, @donmccurdy pointed me to this example in A-Frame extras:

 [Platforms](https://github.com/donmccurdy/aframe-extras/blob/master/examples/platforms/index.html)